BradHutchings/Mmojo-Server-v2/instructions/501-Package-APE.md

 - Run the script.
   ```
   $MMOJO_SERVER_SCRIPTS/501-Add-Certs-to-APE.sh
-  # Keep track of what we add below for the `default-args` file.
+  # Keep track of what we add for the `default-args` file.
   export ADDED_CERTS=1
   ```